Visočica (hill)

-Visočica ([ʋi.sɔ̌.tʃi.tsa]; also known as Brdo Grad, [br̩̂dɔ ɡrâːd], "Hill Town") is a 213-metre-high hill in Bosnia and Herzegovina famous as the site of the Old town of Visoki [ʋǐsɔkiː].
+Visočica ([ʋi.sɔ̌.tʃi.tsa]; also known as Brdo Grad, [br̩̂dɔ ɡrâːd], "Hill Town") is a 213-metre-high hill in Bosnia and Herzegovina which is the site of the Old town of Visoki [ʋǐsɔkiː].

-The hill has for more than a decade been the subject of a pseudoarchaeological belief that it is part of an ancient man-made pyramid complex.
-This notion is rejected by Western archaeologists and geologists.
+Since at least 2005, the hill has been the subject of a pseudoarchaeological belief that it is part of an ancient man-made pyramid complex.
+This notion is rejected by archaeologists and geologists.

 Old town of Visoki

-The Old town of Visoki was a famous medieval royal castle town during the fourteenth century, located in Visoko, Bosnia and Herzegovina.
+The Old town of Visoki was a medieval royal castle town during the fourteenth century, located in Visoko, Bosnia and Herzegovina.
 The first mention of the town was on 1 September 1355, in the charter "in castro nosto Visoka vocatum" written by Tvrtko I of Bosnia while he was a young ban.
 The town appears to have been abandoned before 1503, as it is not mentioned in the Turkish-Hungarian treaty that was established that year.
 In the year 1626, Đorđić mentioned Visoki among abandoned towns.